BillyBobFry/v7-interview-task/README.md

-# V7 Product Interview Task
+# V7 Product Interview Task

-This template should help get you started developing with Vue 3 in Vite.
+Thank you for taking the time to do this task!
+This repo contains a very basic reproduction of the Go table view.

 ## Recommended IDE Setup